DavidDuwaer/globol/README.md

 * Conversion between them and calculations with them.
 * **Type safe**.
 An API that *works*.
 No more comparing apples and oranges when it comes to dates.
 You want to express an instant in time, a date on a calendar, a time on the clock?
 With or without a timezone, or maybe a zone offset?
 No longer are these concepts all thrown into one object or no object at all.
 Clearly de-obfuscated, dates become intuitive.
 * **Immutable**.
 * **Fail early**.
-Arithmetics with dates can get complex enough.
-To reduce complexity, you need to know that your date objects are what you think they are.
-So Globol checks its input, and throws Errors with helpful messages if there's something wrong.
+No more `NaN`s slipping into your date objects.
+Globol checks its input, and throws Errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but intuitive use with auto-complete and in-place method/class/function documentation.
 * ISO-8601-compliant serilization/deserialization of all data representations.
 * Under the hood, currently uses the **well-tested**, **well-trusted** `moment.js` internally for parsing, formatting and time zone conversions.